gilescope/book-exploring-async-basics/src/5_strategies_for_handling_io.md

 - Different operating systems have different ways of handle these kind of queues.
 Some of them are difficult to reconcile with each other.
 Some operating systems has limitations on what I/O operations support this method.
 - Great flexibility comes with a good deal of complexity
 - Difficult to write an abstraction layer that accounts for the differences between the operating systems without introducing unwanted costs, and at the same time provide a ergonomic API.
+- Only solves part of the problem, the programmer still needs a strategy for suspending tasks that are waiting.

 ## Final note

 The Node runtime uses a combination of both 1 and 3, but tries to force all I/O to use alternative 3.
 This is also part of the reason why Node is so good at handle many connections concurrently.
+Node uses a callback based approach to suspend tasks.

-Rusts async story is modeled around option 3, and some of the reason it has taken a long time is related to the _cons_ of this method.
-Most notably the last point.
+Rusts async story is modeled around option 3, and some of the reason it has taken a long time is related to the _cons_ of this method and choosing a way to model how tasks should be suspended.
+Rusts Futures model a task as a [State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) where a suspension point represents a `state`.